deepshakes/BlurryFrameRemover/README.md

 ## Usage

+Place all of the frames that you want to test in the 'Images' directory.

 In your command line, from the the location of your BlurryFrameRemover directory, you can run the program like so:
 `python3 blurryframeremover.py --image [path to image folder] --threshold [threshold value (default 10)]` For example: